junyuan-chen/ReadStatTables.jl/docs/src/index.md

 - Efficient data collection from ReadStat parser to a [Tables.jl](https://github.com/JuliaData/Tables.jl)-compatible column table `ReadStatTable`.
 - Interface of file-level and variable-level metadata compatible with [DataAPI.jl](https://github.com/JuliaData/DataAPI.jl).
-- Integration of value labels into data columns via a customized array type `LabeledArray`.
+- Integration of value labels into data columns via a custom array type `LabeledArray`.
 - Translation of date and time values into Julia time types `Date` and `DateTime`.

 ## Supported File Formats